 wastewater treatment, and the management of solid waste, including wastes from the oil industry.

-Environmental Engineering and Project Management is intended for those that find themselves in management positions with little knowledge or experience of the management techniques necessary to manage the range of projects for which they have responsibilities.
-In addition, it is appropriate for people who have a background in management but feel that they lack up-to-date technical knowledge, in the rapidly changing field of Environmental Engineering.
+It is intended for those who find themselves in management positions with little knowledge or experience of the management techniques necessary to manage the range of projects for which they have responsibilities.
+The course is also appropriate for people who have a background in management but feel that they lack up-to-date technical knowledge in the rapidly changing field of environmental engineering.

 Course duration: 12 months (full-time) or 24 months (part-time)

 Accreditation: This degree is accredited as meeting the requirements for Further Learning for a Chartered Engineer (CEng) for candidates who have already acquired an Accredited CEng (Partial) BEng(Hons) or an Accredited IEng (Full) BEng/BSc (Hons) undergraduate first degree by the Joint Board of Moderators under licence from the UK regulator the Engineering Council.

 This course is also accredited by EUR-ACE, the European quality label for engineering degree programmes at Bachelor and Master level.

 The table below shows the modules that you will study if you commence your studies in September 2014.
 This information is taken from the University Programme Catalogue, which is a tool designed for current students to select modules.